Dengue

 - Follow steps to prevent mosquito bites to protect yourself and your family.

-- Stay in places with air conditioning and with window/door screens, when possible.
+- Stay in places with air conditioning or window and door screens, when possible.

 - Use a bed net if air conditioned or screened rooms are not available or if sleeping outdoors.